pnieves2019/MAELAS/README.md

   -s2 s2x s2y s2z     Second spin direction to calculate MAE

   -b              Calculation of the magnetoelastic constants from the
-                  calculated magnetostriction coefficients and provided
+                  calculated magnetostrictive coefficients and provided
                   elastic tensor.
 For this option the tag -d must be included as well as tag -e with the elastic tensor file